 Struggling with your iambs and pentameters?
 Characters and plots?
-Have you hit the concrete wall of a writer’s block?
+Have you hit the concrete wall of a writer's block?
 Or are you having the time of your life seeing your pen trace out graceful meanders of words on the blank pages before you or your fleet fingers make letters dutifully jump off the keyboard of your laptop onto the screen above it?
-Whichever is the case, you must try these 100 exercises the artist and educator in Yuriy Tarnawsky have conjured up for you.
+Whichever is the case, you must try these 100 exercises the artist and educator in Yuriy Tarnawsky has conjured up for you.
 What the gentle stretching on the yoga mat does for your muscles and joints, these painful tasks will do for the writing talents inside you.
-You may return to them again, and again, and again.
+You may return to them again and again and again.

 About the Author

 Yuriy Tarnawsky has authored some three dozen books of poetry, fiction, drama, essays, and translations in English and Ukrainian, including the novels Meningitis and Three Blondes and Death, the collections of short stories Short Tails and Crocodile Smiles, three collections of mininovels Like Blood in Water, The Future of Giraffes, and View of Delft comprising The Placebo Effect Trilogy, a collection of Heuristic poetry Modus Tollens, and the book of essays Claim to Oblivion.
 He was born in Ukraine but was raised and educated in the West.
-An engineer and linguist by training, he has worked as computer scientist specializing in Artificial Intelligence at IBM Corporation and professor of Ukrainian literature and culture at Columbia University.
+An engineer and linguist by training, he has worked as a computer scientist, specializing in Artificial Intelligence, at IBM Corporation and as a professor of Ukrainian literature and culture at Columbia University.
 He resides with his wife Karina in the New York City metropolitan area.